 - Economic upside: capacity gains without concrete, productivity, supply chain innovation

-- Enablers: data standards, procurement, regulation, interoperability, workforce skills
+- Enablers: data standards, procurement, regulation, interoperability, workforce skill

 The North of England is poised for a mass-transit step change.
 This session explores how light rail, tram-train and rapid transit can unlock growth, reduce congestion and emissions, and connect people to jobs, housing and education.